abey79/vpype/README.md

 # _vpype_

-_vpype_ is a tool to create and process vector graphics for pen plotters by means of easy-to-build CLI pipelines (pen plotters, such as the [AxiDraw](https://axidraw.com), are robotic drawing machines).
-It can achieve simple tasks like scaling a SVG to a defined physical size and centering it on an A4 page (to make a ready-to-plot file) to more complex task like compositing the output of multiple scripts into full-blow art pieces.

-At its core, _vpype_ allows the user to build pipelines of processing units, or _commands_, each of which receives a collection of vector graphics (basically, lines), modifies them and/or produce new ones, and pass them to the next command. _vpype_ provides a nice CLI user interface to create these pipelines.
-For example, this pipelines uses 3 commands (`random`, `rotate` and `write`) to generates 100 random lines in a 10x10cm square, rotate them by 45 degrees, and saves them in the middle of an A4 SVG file:
+_vpype_ aims to be the one-stop-shop, Swiss Army knife for producing plotter-ready vector graphics.
+Here are, for illustration, a few examples of what it can do:

+- Load a SVG, scale it to a specific size, and export it centered on a A4, ready-to-plot SVG.
     ```bash
+    $ vpype read input.svg scale --to 10cm 10cm write -page-format a4 --center output.svg
+    ```
+- Visualize the path structure of large SVG file, checking thanks to a colorful display if lines are properly joined or not.
+    ```bash
+    $ vpype read input.svg show --colorful
+    ```
+- Load several SVGs and save them into a single, multi-layer SVG for polychromic drawings.
+    ```bash
+    $ vpype read -l 1 input1.svg read -l 2 input2.svg write output.svg
+    ```
+- Create arbitrarily-sized, grid-like designs like this page's top banner.
+    ```bash
+    $ vpype being grid -o 1cm 1cm 10 13 script alien_letter.py scale --to 0.5cm 0.5cm end show
+    ```

+At its core, _vpype_ allows the user to build pipelines of _commands_, each of which receives a collection of vector graphics (basically, lines), modifies them and/or produce new ones, and pass them to the next command. _vpype_'s simple CLI user interface makes it a breeze to create these pipelines.

+Let's have a close look at an example:

+```bash
 $ vpype random --count 100 --area 10cm 10cm rotate 45 write --page-format a4 --center output.svg
 ```

-This is how the output would look like in InkScape:
+This pipelines uses 3 commands (`random`, `rotate` and `write`) to generates 100 random lines in a 10x10cm square, rotate them by 45 degrees, and saves them in the middle of an A4 SVG file.
+This is how the output would look like in
+InkScape:

 <img src="https://i.imgur.com/d9fSrRh.png" alt="100 random lines in a 10x10cm box rotated by 45 degrees" width=300>